BlendLog/MinerSearch/README.md

 - Deleting directories and restoring rights to them is performed separately
 - The hosts file is now scanned at the end
 - Fixed a bug with missing duplicate tasks in the task scheduler

-Version v1.4

-- Redesigned algorithm for checking and removing malicious directories/files
-- Added task scheduler check
-- Rework the algorithm for parsing the application path in autorun from the registry
-- Added a check whether the process is really suspended
-- Added the function of renaming malicious process files
-- Added a call to help --help
-- Redesigned digital signature verification
-- The text in the log is no longer duplicated
-- Fixed a bug when the input string had an incorrect format
-- Added parent process verification

 --------------------------------------------------------------